robmarkcole/robins-hassio-config/README.md

       - '*capture.jpg'
 ```

 The `folder_watcher` fires an event with the event data including the image path to the added file.
-I can display the image path using the [input_text](https://www.home-assistant.io/components/input_text/) component.
-In `configuration.yaml`:
+I can break out the image path data using the [input_text](https://www.home-assistant.io/components/input_text/) component, so that the image file path from folder_watcher is stored in the state of the `input_text` entity.
+In `configuration.yaml` I first add the `input_text` entity:
 ```yaml
 input_text:
   last_added_file:
     name: Last added file
     initial: None
 ```
-I then use an automation to write the `folder_watcher` image path data to the `input_text`, in `automations.yaml`:
+I then use an automation to write the image path data to the `input_text`, in `automations.yaml`:
 ```yaml
 - action:
     data_template: